Olive Philp Diary, 1919

 Ploughing this side of ditch.
 Mother & I to town in afternoon.
 Fine but very cold wind.

 Ploughing on barley ground.
 Started about ten o’clock.
-Brock & I to Arthur show concert with Beth.
+Brock & I to Arthur show concert with Seth.
 Beautiful bright day.
 Finished this side of ditch in forenoon.

 Unloaded corn.
-Da levelled clay along by ditch they ploughed in field west.
-Jack & Brock cleaning pens and ploughing until about five then at Watt’s threshing.
-I to town in morning for gasoline.
-Showery early.
-Then a heavy dull mist about noon.
+Da levelled clay along by ditch then ploughing in field next Jack.
+Brock cleaning pens and ploughing until about five then at Watts threshing.
+I to town in morning for gasalene.
+Showery early, then a heavy wet mist about noon.
 Dull and raw.
 Brock to town at night.

 Brock at Watt’s threshing until about 3 p.m.
 Da ploughing in forenoon and drawing in corn in afternoon.
 Fine bright day.

-Da and Brock drawing in corn.
-Da over to vote.
+Da and Brock. drawing in corn.
+Over to vote.
 Brock to town at night to hear returns of election.
 Bright but cool.
 Mr. Henderson here in evening.

-Brock at Elwin’s threshing until 4 p.m. then chopping.
-Da ploughing stubble rest of Jack’s.
-Showers in night and early morning brightened and was a fine day.
+Brock at Elwin’s threshing until 4 p.m.
+Then chopping.
+Da ploughing stubble next Jack’s.
+Shower in night and early morning brightened and was a fine day.
 Prince of Wales visited Guelph.

-Da ploughing all day on stubble rest Jack’s.
-Brock ploughing until evening.
-Struck out some {fine?} corner field.
+Da ploughing all day on stubble next Jack’s Brock ploughing until evening then struck out some in corner field.
 Fine and mild.

 Brock ploughing in corner field all day.
-Da finished field rest of Jack’s at noon, then ploughing in corner field in afternoon.
-Roy, Georgie, Elwin, Ross & Rose here for supper.
+Da finished field next Jack’s at noon.
+Then ploughing in corner field in afternoon.
+Roy, Georgie, Elwin, Ross + Rose here for supper.
 Beautiful warm day.

 Ploughing in corner field.
 Brock took me down to dance in town at night.
 Fine but hazy and looking like rain.

-Started to plough but only just a short time when heavy rain started.
+Started to plough but only out a short time when heavy rain started.
 Raining nearly all day.
-Brock chopping and choring.
+Brock chopping and choring We to town at night.
 Ma came down for me this morning.
 Stayed with Beckie.

 Brock to church at night.
 Dull and cloudy.
 Da over to Mc Isaacs in afternoon but they were away.